 Cheap Food is Still Yummy Food

 I have found it safe to budget $25 per day for food.
 Maybe $30 per day will be more comfortable, depending on your eating habits.
 Take advantage of “lunch specials” and have your heaviest meal during at that time, when the meal is usually cheaper than at dinnertime.

 If you are couchsurfing or if your hostel has a kitchen, buy some groceries and make your dinners and prepare you own snacks.
 This will help you save a lot of money on food, since you wont have to dine out every night.

 Some Little Details

 Even though it’s not required, it is highly recommended to have travel insurance that will cover you in case anything happens during your trip.
-Companies like World Nomads and SquareMouth give great quotes according to your length of travel, and destination, among other parameters.
+Companies like World Nomads give great quotes according to your length of travel, and destination, among other parameters.

 Also, very important, before leaving your country of residence, call your bank and let them know you will be traveling and to where.
 Doing this will reduce the chances of getting your bank account blocked due to “suspicious charges”.
 You don’t want to find yourself without money while on the road and having to call your bank to prove your identity to fix this issue.

 All these tips are just the tip-of-the-ice on travel planning, but they are enough to give you an idea on what to do to successfully plan you budget European trip.
 Be creative, always be flexible, and have fun!